Our History

 Shelley Eure Belk joined the Board of the Foundation of Hope as Alice Eure’s successor.

-The Foundation of Hope established the endowed Thad and Alice Eure Distinguished Research Professorship at the University of North Carolina Chapel Hill to ensure the continued improvements to the treatments for mental illness for years to come.
+The Foundation of Hope established the endowed Thad and Alice Eure Distinguished Research Professorship at UNC-Chapel Hill to ensure continued improvements to the treatments for mental illness for years to come.
+It was awarded in 2008 to John Gilmore, MD, a renowned clinician and researcher in the field of schizophrenia and other neurodevelopmental disorders.

 The George Thanhauser Bike for Hope was started as a bike and hike for friends and family to honor the memory of George Thanhauser who lost his battle with cancer.
 George was an avid biker and strong supporter of the Foundation of Hope.
 This event grew to nearly 300 bikers annually and raised over $200,000 dollars for the Foundation of Hope in its thirteen years.

-The Foundation of Hope surpassed $2.2 million in grants.
+The Foundation of Hope surpassed $2.2 million in grants awarded to seed research projects at UNC-Chapel Hill and multiple community mental health initiatives.

 The new UNC Women’s Mood Disorder Clinic opened, directed by Dr. David R. Rubinow, M.D., Chair of the Department of Psychiatry and an internationally known expert in the evaluation and treatment of women with mood disorders.
 This unique clinic specializes in women’s mood disorders, offering women in North Carolina hope for what can otherwise be a long and lonely struggle.